Best Linux Laptops Android Central 2020

 Buying a Linux laptop is just like buying any other; you need to find one that fits both what what you need it to do and your price range.
 That's a bit of a sticking point compared to Windows-powered laptops.

 If you know you want a great Linux laptop, any on this list will serve you well.
-However, we recommend the Lenovo Business 330S.
+However, we recommend the Lenovo ThinkPad X1 Carbon.
 It has everything you could possibly need from a company that builds for enterprise users.
+Out of the box, you'll get a 10th-gen Intel i5 chipset paired with 8GB of RAM and a 256GB SSD.
+Plus, this ships with the Fedora 32 distro, so you won't have to do anything on the software side when it arrives.

 Chromebooks offer a bit of an in-between.
-ChromeOS is actually a locked down Linux distribution in it's own right (as is Android) and Google has enabled Chromebooks using Intel processors to actually run any correctly packaged Linux application in a native container.
+ChromeOS is actually a locked down Linux distribution in its own right (as is Android) and Google has enabled Chromebooks using Intel processors to actually run any correctly packaged Linux application in a native container.
+If we had to pick just one, it would be the ASUS Chromebook Flip C434, which is really versatile and would be great for everyone.
+The C434 is also our pick for the best Chromebook, due to the power under the hood and that sweet reversible display.

 We may earn a commission for purchases using our links.
 Learn more.